kvaishak/archiver/README.md

 ### Google Drive
 **Note** : Follow the instructions from this [page](https://developers.google.com/drive/api/v3/quickstart/nodejs) to setup connection to your google drive.

-* Run the code initially in local machine to get all the required keys for google drive API.
+* Run the code initially in local machine to token.json for google drive API and add it to the Root directory.
-* Once that is done, and .env/Github Secrets has been populated.
+* Once that is done, and .env/Github Secrets has been populated with client-id and client-secret.
 It's ready for CRON job.
 * GDrive folder is optional.
 Will default to ROOT directory
+* Based on the expiry_date of the token.json, might have to generate new token.json from your localmachine.